globalbao/terraform-azurerm-policy/docs/pattern-passing-outputs-between-modules.md

 ## Problem Statement

-* We need to create policysets (initiatives) referencing custom policy definition ids for custom policy defintions created in our code.
+* We need to create policysets (initiatives) referencing custom policy definition ids from custom policy definitions created in our code.
 * Both resources above are in seperate child modules so we need to pass outputs between modules using output variables and input variables.

 ## Steps